matouseef93/Git-commands/Git-tutorial.md

 ```bash
 git checkout 8af5d69e4bbc9aec8b5e268e2ba94c49fbffee37
 ```
-In case you have a repo with submodules, which are different subrepos whithin the main repo ([more info here](https://git-scm.com/book/en/v2/Git-Tools-Submodules)), you need to update them:
+In case you have a repo with submodules, which are different subrepos within the main repo ([more info here](https://git-scm.com/book/en/v2/Git-Tools-Submodules)), you need to update them:
 ```bash
 git submodule update --recursive
 ```